alexvcasillas/cratebox/README.md

 ### types.array(type: base)

-The array type recieves a basic type as a single parámeter and will make sure that all of the values stored at the array are solely that type.
+The array type recieves a basic type as a single parameter and will make sure that all of the values stored at the array are solely that type.

 For example: